Active Directory Enumeration: RPCClient

 Introduction

 RPC or Remote Procedure Call is a service that helps establish and maintain communication between different Windows Applications.
 The RPC service works on the RPC protocols that form a low-level inter-process communication between different Applications.
 In this communication, the child process can make requests from a parent process.
-The child-parent relationship here can also be depicted as client and server relation.
-RPC is built on Microsoft’s COM and DCOM technologies.
-In general, the rpcclient can be used to connect to the SMB protocol as well. rpcclient is a part of the Samba suite on Linux distributions.
-The rpcclient was designed to perform debugging and troubleshooting tasks on a Windows Samba configuration.
-During that time, the designers of the rpcclient might be clueless about the importance of this tool as a penetration testing tool.
-There are multiple methods to connect to a remote RPC service.
-However, for this particular demonstration, we are using rpcclient
+The child-parent relationship here also represents a client and server relation.
+Additionally, RPC builds on Microsoft’s COM and DCOM technologies.
+In general, rpcclient connects to the SMB protocol as well.
+Moreover, rpcclient exists as part of the Samba suite on Linux distributions.

 Logging and Server Information